What are data?

 A data unit is one entity (such as a person or business) in the population being studied, about which data are collected.
 A data unit is also referred to as a unit record or record.

-A data item is a characteristic of a data unit which is measured or counted, such as height, country of birth, or income.
+A data item is a characteristic (or attribute) of a data unit which is measured or counted, such as height, country of birth, or income.
 A data item is also referred to as a variable because the characteristic may vary between data units, and may vary over time.

 An observation is an occurrence of a specific data item that is recorded about a data unit.
 It may also be referred to as datum, which is the singular form of data.
 An observation may be numeric or non-numeric (categorical).
 For example, 173 is a numeric observation of the data item 'height (cm)', whereas 'Australia' is a non-numeric (categorical) observation of the data item 'country of birth'.